-Communication with DMCC (Hospital Control)
+- Communication with DMCC (Hospital Control)

-- Keeping a total patient count of all transported patients (may be delegated to one or more Aides) - > Coordination with TREATMENT reatment - Coordination with law enforcement to clear the transportation corridor - > Liaison with transportation resources - Maintain adequate transportation resources - > Initiate tracking if unique identifier not already assigned by placing bar code sticker on transport log
+- Keeping a total patient count of all transported patients (may be delegated to one or more Aides)

+- Coordination with Treatment

+- Coordination with law enforcement to clear the transportation corridor

+- Liaison with transportation resources

+- Maintain adequate transportation resources

+- ➤ Initiate tracking if unique identifier not already assigned by placing bar code sticker on transport log

 Incidents that require multiple transportation corridors must have multiple personnel assigned to Transport.
 They may act independently of each other.

-TRANSPORTATION ransportation may contact the DMCC (Hospital Control) independently for patient destinations and be responsible for patient count and tracking.
+Transportation may contact the DMCC (Hospital Control) independently for patient destinations and be responsible for patient count and tracking.